Why Do Life Insurance Providers Care About a High BMI?

 Many individuals that are classed with a high BMI may not feel that they have any health issues.
 In general, they know that they need to lose weight to be fit.
 But in their opinion, it is not creating any health problems for them.
 This may be true.
 However, the insurance companies are looking at the future.
 They must assure themselves that the applicant is going to remain healthy.
 For many years.
 If an occurrence leads to death for the insured, the insurance company has a large payout to make.

 Being overweight can lead to certain health conditions.
 It can also make conditions worse.
 When the weight gets combined with other risk factors, this is where the concern arises.
 Those that have weight problems can also have sleep apnea which can be affected by the weight.
 Weight affects those with diabetes.
-Cholesterol and high blood pressure is another concern that insurance companies have.
+Cholesterol and high blood pressure is other concerns that insurance companies have.
 Obesity can make these conditions worse.

 Insurance companies will tally up their overall risk.
 To determine the health situation of an applicant.
 The figures may lead to a good outcome.
 Then the insurance company will give the applicant preferred rates.
 The BMI is going to play a big factor in this.